jericks/geoc/source/commands/map-cube.rst

 **Arguments**:

-   * -m --map: The groovy map file that contains the layers to render
+   * -l --layer: The map layer

    * -f --file: The output image file

+   * -o --draw-outline: The flag to whether to draw outlines or not

    * -t --draw-tabs: The flag to whether to draw tabs or not